rcrowther/cparser/README.rst

 --------------------
 A `c` parser written in Scala.
 For Parboiled, the Java/Scala PEG parser.

-You only need one file from here, /src/parsers/c99.
+You only need one file from here, /src/parsers/c99.scala.
 All the rest is support framework I used on the way.

 Which dialect?
 --------------
 Saying you can parse 'c' is like saying you speak English.
 Which?

-This file was based on online BISON parsers, dated 1995.
+This file was based on BISON parsers available online, dated 1995.
 That may make them the informal 'C95' standard.
 They have been heavily revised in light of a 2005 draft I found.
-That could be anything, I'll never know, but it does include important features such as "inline".
+That could be anything, I'll never know, but it does include notable features such as "inline".
 I called it 'C99' as it likely is, in some form.

 How close is it?